HB 1184-FN - AS AMENDED BY THE HOUSE

 (3) A clear explanation of the reason for the NTO;

-(5) A statement informing the individual of the right to request a hearing, and if he or she requests a hearing, the right to appear at a hearing to contest the NTO;
+(5) A statement informing the individual of the right to request a hearing to contest the NTO;

 (6) Instructions on how to request a hearing; and

-(7) A statement informing the individual of his or her right to ultimately appeal the order to the superior court following the hearing.
+(7) A statement informing the individual of the right to appeal an adverse decision to the superior court.

-(b) After the hearing, the governing body shall issue a written decision to the individual, which shall include:
+V.(a) Following the hearing, the governing body shall issue a written decision, which shall state whether the NTO is:

 VII.
-Any individual issued an NTO has the right to appeal the decision to the superior court, as specified in subparagraph II(b)(2).
-Any appeal shall be filed within 30 days of the written notice of the decision.
+An individual subject to an NTO may appeal a final decision of the governing body to the superior court.
+Any appeal shall be filed within 30 days of the written decision.

 3 Effective Date.
 This act shall take effect 60 days after its passage.